Faizaashaikhh/bi/README.md

 - Sales dashboard for a realtime company.

 ### 4. Hospital Management Dashboard
-- Sales dashboard for a realtime company.
+- Appointment dashboard for a dummy hospital.
 ---

 ## 🛠️ Tools & Technologies